philipchen05/defect-reporter/README.md

 # defect-reporter
-Automated defect status reporter for the Ontario Ministry of Finance.
+Automated defect status reporter for the Ministry of Finance.
 ## Setup Instructions
 1. Create a virtual environment with ```python -m venv env```
 2. Activate the virtual environment: ```source env/bin/activate``` on Mac and ```env\Scripts\activate``` on Windows